Prepare

 You must demonstrate your knowledge of the topic and your capacity to interact with the role player or patient at the right level of engagement, using appropriate language.

-Two examiners are involved in each evaluation.
+There are 2 examiners involved in each evaluation.
 They may ask questions as part of a scenario or observe your clinical performance and interactions with patients or role players.

 Static stations